brew2venue/brisbanehack/README.md

 ### Adding supply

 Once the brewer brews the product, they then add quantities of stock to the blockchain.
 Ready for sale or distribution.
-Because of the transparancey of the chain, merchants / ATO etc can see the brewers stock levels.
+Because of the transparency of the chain, merchants / ATO etc can see the brewers stock levels.
 Only the brewer can add their item.
 This is asserted by the require method.

 ```
     function issue(string _sky, int quantity) {